andy-guttridge/tails-up/README.md

 - The page was tested with the VoiceOver screen reader in Mac OS X. This revealed that when navigating through 'landmarks' within the page, only the header, navigation elements, about section and footer were recognised as landmarks.
 The sections containing the main content of the site were not.
 Aria-labels were added to each section to rectify this.
 - The registration form allows the user to make multiple selections for the age range of cats they are interested in, using checkboxes.
 The form data is posted to the Code Institute form dump, as this provides useful feedback on the data posted.
 Testing revealed that multiple selections for the age range checkboxes were not being displayed on the Code Institute response page - only the first value submitted is shown.
 However, inspecting the data posted by the form in Chrome developer tools demonstrates that the data is being sent correctly, so responding to multiple checkbox values does not appear to be implemented in the form dump.
 The following screenshot of the Chrome developer tools output demonstrates two values have been successfully submitted for the age-range checkboxes.
 ![Goole dev tool form data](read-me_media/form_data_screenshot.png)
+- Testing of the links back to the index.html in the header of the 404 error page found that the links were incorrectly formed.
+This took several attempts to correct, and resulting in a number of GIT commits and pushes to Github, to ensure they would function correctly on the deployed site.

 ### Validator Testing